stareyednya/stareyednya.github.io/pages/graphics.md

 I would have also liked to show off the inclusion of multiple lights and their calculations in the scene, which could have been done via deferred rendering for efficiency.

-## Video
-Enable captions for descriptions of each feature as they are shown.
-<iframe width="560" height="315" src="https://youtu.be/VRl7ds2qX6Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>